Holixus/nanojson/README.md

 * `pool` -- pointer to (somewhere allocated) array of `jsn_t` elements
 * `size` -- number of pool elements
 * `text` -- JSON text source.
 Will be corrupted because all strings will be stored in this buffer.

+Parse JSON text to array of nodes.
+The first node is always root node.
+If parsing made succesfully then source text memory will be used for storing of values identifiers and strings.
+Please, don't forget this.

 ##### Return value